 The age of the sun can be estimated from the ages, obtained from radioactive dating, of the oldest meteorites.
 G. J. Wasserburg [ref.] obtained a meteoritic age of (4.57 ± 0.01) x 109 years.

 In other words, the approach is only as good as the assumption that meteorites are the remains of an original solar nebula.
-As discussed elsewhere, most meteorites do not conform to that assumption and it doubtful whether any do.
+As discussed elsewhere, most meteorites do not conform to that assumption and it is doubtful whether any do.
 They are probably the remains of shattered planets.

 If Earth had a natural origin, it too must have accreted from a solar nebula.
 However, its origin cannot be dated for the simple reason that all its oldest rocks have been swallowed into the mantle.
-There is thus nothing from that earliest time to investigate, and to attribute to it a natural origin is a matter of philosophical world-view.
+There is thus nothing from that earliest time to investigate, and to attribute to it a natural origin is a matter of philosophical presupposition.
 The Earth cannot be directly dated.

 This short discussion, based on outcrops from the Isle of Wight, provides photographic illustrations for the preceding article.

 It is often the most obvious features that get overlooked.
-Two obvious facts about chalk-marl sequences are: (i) that the animals that burrowed through them, leaving traces that can still be seen, did not homogenise the differently coloured beds into a monotonous, unbedded grey, and (ii) that some of the body fossils are quite well preserved.
+Two obvious facts about chalk-marl sequences are: (i) the animals that burrowed through them, leaving traces that can still be seen, did not homogenise the differently coloured beds into a monotonous, unbedded grey, and (ii) some of the body fossils are quite well preserved.
 The beds must therefore have accumulated rapidly, consistent with the interpretation that each chalk-marl couplet reflects the warm-cool cycle of one year, not the much longer astronomical cycles (at least 20,000 times longer) postulated by geologists unwilling to question the standard timescale.
 Such a rate would still be less than one metre a year.

 Orthodox geology will not countenance any interpretation which calls its timescale of billions of years into question.
 Where possible, it will call upon astronomical cycles 20,000 or 40,000 years long to explain rhythmic bedding, regardless of the burrowing evidence.
 However, some beds reflect a type of cyclicity where only one interpretation is possible, and it must be accepted that sedimentation rates were very much faster: the ebb and flow of tides, expressed in herring-bone cross-bedding, packages of silt-mud couplets and rhythmic laminae.
 There is, of course, nothing catastrophic about the work of tides.
 This was normal, background sedimentation.
 Yet rates of accumulation were up to 4 metres a year: up to 100,000 times faster than isotope dating indicates.
 The interpretation of chalk beds as annual deposits is thus wholly in keeping with the way tidal beds are uncontroversially interpreted.